netdata/netdata/collectors/plugins.d/README.md

   - `options`

     a space separated list of options, enclosed in quotes.
-Options supported: `obsolete` to mark a dimension as obsolete (netdata will delete it after some time) and `hidden` to make this dimension hidden, it will take part in the calculations but will not be presented in the chart.
+Options supported: `obsolete` to mark a dimension as obsolete (Netdata will delete it after some time) and `hidden` to make this dimension hidden, it will take part in the calculations but will not be presented in the chart.

 #### VARIABLE